business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Source: Amazon

 Those who write well are often deemed more intelligent than those who cannot.
-Pick up this manual, which serves as both a how-to book and a fountain of inspiration on bravery.
+Pick up this manual, which serves as a how-to book and a fountain of inspiration on bravery.
 This book gives you the information you need to improve your grammar, structure, tone and style.

 6. Jump Start Your Business Brain by Doug Hall